dafer45/TBTK/doc/Manual.md

 We have already mentioned one limitations on the indices, which is that they have to be non-negative numbers.
 Although this is no real restriction on what types of problems that can be modeled, negative indices abounds in quantum mechanics and this is certainly not without inconvenience.
 However, the optimizations and additional features that are enabled by this design decision has been deemed far more important in this case.
-Nevertheless, support for negative indices could be added in the future through additional "syntactic suggar".
+Nevertheless, support for negative indices could be added in the future through additional "syntactic sugar".
 Any developer interested in pursuing this direction is most welcome to discuss these ideas.

 Another restriction has to do with the fact that the subsystem index was added at the front of the indices.